tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-why-so-vulnerable.md

 We can find this kind of vulnerability in the old version of [HD FLV Player][HD-FLV-Player].
-In this plugin, `download.php` was called directly regardless of WordPress context where we should follow its event driven programming style to use appropriate functions to validate a nonce and user privilege.
+In this plugin, `download.php` was called directly regardless of WordPress context where we should follow its event driven programming style to use appropriate functions for validating a nonce and user privilege.

 ### Conclusion ###